White Knight Syndrome in Relationships: Why Your Inner Hero May Be Hurting Your Love Life

 Our culture and media often portray love as a fairytale, where true love conquers all obstacles.
 We have watched enough rom-coms to know how it works.

 We can see the main character, who faces a major problem in their life, until they meet someone who is there to save them.
-This story may make us feel good, but it becomes problematic when we assume its how love works in real life.
+This story may make us feel good, but it becomes problematic when we assume it’s how love works in real life.

 The truth is that relationships are not like fairytales.
 Real-life love requires effort and conscious choices to commit to the relationship each day.

-If we go into a relationship believing that we just need to save our partner from their problem to live happily ever after, were setting ourselves up for disappointment.
+If we go into a relationship believing that we just need to save our partner from their problem to live happily ever after, we’re setting ourselves up for disappointment.

 Unlikelihood of Happily Ever After